Technical Architecture

 Aggregated stats for:

-policies and tiers.
+Policies and tiers.

 Optional evidence artifacts:

-Versioning & Compatibility
+Versioning and Compatibility

-Defines how Bardiel evolves without breaking callers:
+Defines how Bardiel evolves without breaking callers.

 API versioning strategy for:

-status codes and evidence fields,
+Status codes and evidence fields.

-validation templates and policy behavior.
+Validation templates and policy behavior.

 Compatibility across:

-Cortensor testnets and mainnets,
+Cortensor testnets and mainnets.

-Virtual / ACP releases,
+Virtual / ACP releases.

 ERC-8004 registry and agent versions.